apache/incubator-ponymail-site/source/markdown/about.md

 ### Pony Mail - Mail Archiving, Ponified!

-Apache Pony Mail (Incubating) is a new web-based mailing list archive with both strong searching and browsing features, and includes the ability to reply within a thread from your web browser.
+Apache Pony Mail is a new web-based mailing list archive with both strong searching and browsing features, and includes the ability to reply within a thread from your web browser.
 It is currently deployed to provide an archive for all Apache Software Foundation mailing lists.